Google asks workers to share desks amid mass layoffs

 Google workers, already rattled by the largest layoff in the search giant's history, now face another indignity as the company ends some of its leases on unused office space: desk-sharing.

-The move affects employees who work for Google Cloud, the Alphabet-owned unit's data storage product, at the company's five largest offices in Kirkland, Washington; New York City; Seattle; San Francisco; and Sunnyale, California.
+The move affects employees who work for Google Cloud, the Alphabet-owned unit's data storage product, at the company's five largest offices in Kirkland, Washington; New York City; Seattle; San Francisco; and Sunnyale, California, as first reported by CNBC.
 Workers will share their desks with fellow colleagues, the company confirmed to CBS MoneyWatch Thursday.

 Googlers are permitted to work from home a few days each week, so many desks sit empty when only a fraction of staffers are doing their jobs from the company's offices.
 The move is meant to improve "real estate efficiency," Google spokesperson Ryan Lamont told CBS MoneyWatch.